Italian Bugloss or Italian Alkanet

 DROPMORE Anchusa Seeds

-'Dropmore' Anchusa was introduced in 1905 and continues to be popular today.
-Plants grow 4-5 feet tall, produce deep blue, late spring, summer and fall flowers.
-Staked plants give the best appearance, a small tomato cage works perfectly.
+Dropmore anchusa plants produce intense deep gentian-blue flowers in late spring, summer, and into the fall.
+Flowers are edible and make a striking garnish.
+Dropmore anchusa was introduced prior to 1905 and continues to be popular today.
+Plants grow 4-5 ft. tall and staked plants give the best appearance — a small tomato cage works perfectly.
 Winter hardy to zone 3.

-Comments: Full sun.
+Grow Anchusa: Full sun.
 Anchusa plants tolerate heat, poor soil, and drought.
 Does not like high humidity.
-Grow Anchusa lean, give moderate water and little fertilizer.
-This helps keep plants more compact and increases flowers.
-After flowering, cut Anchusa plants back to 4-6 inches tall to promote full, repeat bloom in September.
-Anchusa flowers attract bees and butterflies; are favorites of Swallowtails.
+Grow Anchusa lean; give moderate water and little fertilizer.
+Plants will be more compact and heavier blooming.
+After flowering, cut Anchusa plants back to 4-6 in. tall.
+This promotes full, repeat bloom in September.
+Anchusa flowers attract bees and butterflies; they are favorites of Swallowtails.
 Plants are rabbit and deer resistant.